-- 1. The auditors briefly describe in one or two paragraphs the salient characteristics of the institution and program (type, location, age, number of faculty, number of students enrolled and graduated (in total and by program option), mission, relevant demographic information and any unique and distinguishing features). - 2.
+- 1. The auditors briefly describe in one or two paragraphs the salient characteristics of the institution and program (type, location, age, number of faculty and students, mission, relevant demographic information and any unique and distinguishing features). - 2.
 The auditors restate, in their own words, the claims advanced in the Brief related to TEAC's Quality Principle I, the categories of evidence the program cites supporting the claims, the nature of the evidence is presenting, and the program's evidence related to the reliability and validity of the measures used to assess the claims. - 3.
 The auditors summarize the principal results of the program's internal audit and the findings reported in Appendix B related to institutional commitment to the program. - 4.
 Finally, because the auditors are telling the program's story, they do not comment about aspects of the case for accreditation that they may think are weak or problematic.
 Nor do they make the case stronger than the program faculty made it.
 The summary is about the program's case, not the case the auditors would have made or could have made.